 Tips to staying healthy on the airplane

 This airplane travel mist is TSA approved and can be sprayed directly on surfaces to disinfect, or in the air!
 This is a great way to quickly get rid of some germs, no mater where you are.
+Do a quick spray of your airplane seat to help kill some of those nasty germs.
 This is a great product to pack in your carry on!

 You can even cover your entire airplane seat with this airplane seat cover!

 This can be a great idea for traveling with kids, as we all know they can be a little messy sometimes!
 Or, if you are worried about your toddler having an accident in the seat, you can ease your worries.
+This doesn’t have to be used just on the airplane either- it can fit over other seats as well!
 Here are some other tips for traveling with kids!

 If the thought of the tray table still grosses you out, even after wiping it down, simply get your own tray table!
 This tray table snaps onto the airplane table, and now you don’t have to worry about all the germs!